Top blog articles

 Plastering the pool

-• White portland cement and marble dust are mixed in a plaster rig.
+- White Portland cement and sand mixed in a plaster rig.
 The mixture is then pumped into the pool.

-• The entire process takes between two to four hours.
+- The entire process takes between two and four hours.
 It is done quickly so the new plaster can begin curing underwater at the earliest.

 Post plastering care